-

 Quiet Doesn’t Mean It Didn’t Affect Me

 “Do not be overcome by evil, but overcome evil with good.”— Romans 12:21 (NIV) Earlier today, I had to deal with a frustrating situation at the post office.
-A high-value package of mine was lost, and when I went in to ask about it, I was met with rudeness and a dismissive attitude—not from just anyone, but from the postmaster.
-It made the situation feel even worse.
-I didn’t argue or say anything harsh in return—I stayed quiet, left, and went out to my car.
-But even though I didn’t say much, it still affected me and truthfully, I wanted to cry.
-It stuck with me for a few hours…
+A very expensive item of mine was lost, and when I went in to ask about it, the postmaster was very rude, hateful, and was very dismissive.
+I didn’t say anything harsh I stayed quiet, left, and went out to my car.
+But even though I didn’t say much, it still bothered me and truthfully, I wanted to cry.
+It stuck with me for a few hours afterward.
+I kept thinking about how it made me feel, and honestly, I didn’t like that…

 -